 Anything more to say about bigger lenses, like a 500mm or 600mm?

 Regarding kayaking, I love my Canon 500mm f/4, but I’ve often carried it (or its predecessor, the Canon 500mm f/4.5L) for weeks on kayak trips and it didn’t get used.
 It’s too big to use from the cockpit of most kayaks, or for use in rough water.
 To stop and set up for shots takes extra effort, so you want to have a good situation.
 Of course, the results are often worth it.
 For car camping I store the 500mm in a waterproof case, a Tundra 716, but for kayak trips I now stow it in a Sagebrush Dry Twin Center Bag which then fits into the rear oval hatch (see photographer kayak.
-On calm water bird photo outings, I can stow the 500mm in the cockpit if I choose, but I usually use the Sony 100-400mm for its convenience and versatility.
+On calm water bird photo outings, I can stow the 500mm in the cockpit if I choose, but I no longer do that and instead stow the Sony 300mm f2.8 with its fast auto-focus, faster shutter speeds, low-light capability and convenience.

 Surfer at Jaws, Maui, HI.
 Canon 500mm f/4 w/1.4 attached.